Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 Fatigue and Exercise Intolerance

-Chronic fatigue levels are high in Type I diabetics, but surprisingly (according to one recent study) not necessary associated with blood glucose levels.
+Chronic fatigue levels are high in Type I diabetics, but surprisingly (according to one recent study) not necessarily associated with blood glucose levels.
 Patients with ‘co-morbidities’ such as neuropathy, nephropathy, pain, and cardiovascular disease reported higher levels of fatigue (8).

 tired woman